AgathePuissant/SimCLR_phenotypic_convergence/README.md

 ## Machine Learning

-### A - Segmentation
+### A-Segmentation

 The segmentation code uses a pretrained segmentation model that uses PixelLib to automatically segment wings for other parts of the butterflies and background.
 Then there is a refinement step to obtain well segmented wings.

 Python codes can be run from command lines.
-You should change directory to the folder named "A - Segmentation" using the following command : ```cd ./SimCLR_phenotypic_convergence/Machine Learning/A - Segmentation```
+You should change directory to the folder named "A-Segmentation" using the following command : ```cd ./SimCLR_phenotypic_convergence/Machine Learning/A-Segmentation```

 For the segmentation, you should prepare one folder named as you wish where various subfolders will be created.
 The trained segmentation model can be found in supplementary materials and should be put in this folder.